Elections in the Philippines: Comparison of recent and upcoming election years

-National and local elections are held on the second Monday of May every third year starting 1992.
+National and local elections have been held on the second Monday of May every third year since 1992.
 The presidential and vice-presidential elections are held every six years.
-Election days in which the president and vice president and barangay officials are not elected are called "midterm elections"; Election days in which the president and vice president are elected are called "presidential elections".
-Barangay-level officials, although are no longer elected and started their terms in the same year as the other officials since 2022, are elected separately the succeeding months (see below).
+Election days on which the president and vice president are not elected are called "midterm elections"; election days on which the president and vice president are elected are called "presidential elections".
+Barangay-level officials are elected separately from national and local officials.

-From 1947 to 1971, election days are held every second Tuesday of November of every odd-numbered year with the presidential and vice presidential election held the every fourth year starting from 1949.
+From 1947 to 1971, elections were held on the second Tuesday of November of every odd-numbered year, with the presidential and vice-presidential elections held every fourth year starting in 1949.

-Barangay-level elections, starting from 2026, are held every four years during the first Monday of November with inaugurations every December 1 after the election, although these elections and inauguration are frequently postponed therefore incumbents are extended as a cost-saving measure.
+The barangay and Sangguniang Kabataan elections originally scheduled for December 1, 2025, were postponed to November 2, 2026, and subsequently to November 18, 2028.
+Under the latest law, barangay and Sangguniang Kabataan officials will serve five-year terms.

-Elections for the positions in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), starting from 2013, are held every three years during the second Monday of May.
+Elections for positions in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) are held separately from national and local elections.
+The first Bangsamoro Parliament election was held in September 2026, with subsequent parliamentary elections held every five years.